JohnCoene/javascript-for-r/_book/1-02-basics.md

 x <- 2 # works
 ```

-Notably, `const` is mainly protecting yourself (the developer) against yourself, if something important is defined and should not change later in the code use `const` to avoid accidentally reassigning something to it later in the project.
+Notably, `const` is mainly protecting yourself (the developer) against yourself; if something important is defined and should not change later in the code use `const` to avoid accidentally reassigning something to it later in the project.

 The `let` keyword is akin to declaring a variable with the `var` keyword.
 However, `let` (and `const`) will declare the variable in the "block scope."
-In effect, this further narrows down the scope where the variable will be accessible, a block scope is generally the area within `if`, `switch` conditions or `for` and `while` loops: areas within curly brackets.
+In effect, this further narrows down the scope where the variable will be accessible.
+A block scope is generally the area within `if`, `switch` conditions or `for` and `while` loops: areas within curly brackets.

 ```js
 if(true){